 Sling TV, DIRECTV NOW, and PlayStation Vue—If you really want live TV, check out Sling TV or PlayStation Vue.
 Starting at $20 a month for Sling or $30 for PS Vue you get access to many popular cable channels streamed live to your TV.

-Not sure if Sling or PlayStation Vue is right for you?
-Check out our head-to-head comparison of these two services.
+Not sure if Sling, DIRECTV NOW, or PlayStation Vue is right for you?
+Check out our head-to-head comparison of these three services.

 If you are looking for 100% free options, see our post about free streaming apps by clicking HERE.

 Step 2.
 Pick Your Device

 The next thing you need is a device that will stream to your TV what you want to watch.
 Currently, the top four selling devices are Roku, Chromecast, Fire TV, and Apple TV.
 All are great options for different reasons, so make sure you choose the one that is best for you.